Suresh0750/Namaste-React/README.md

 // # babel
     babel used to convert the our JSX code to react.code like React.createElement('h1',{},'child') if you using react cdn link babel won't needed.
+That means if we create element like this React.createElement('h1',{},'child')

 // Why we use react ?